Skip to content

 Award funds typically are directed to the organization that the award recipient leads.
 If the recipient is a pair of leaders who work for different organizations, grant funds will be directed to only one of their organizations.
 The leaders may share the funds as they see fit.
 Recipients may determine how funds will be spent, though funds must support activities in California and may not be earmarked for lobbying or directed toward projects that receive more than 50 percent of their total funding from government resources.

 When James Irvine established the Foundation in 1937, he stipulated that its funds “shall be used for such charities that do not enjoy substantial support through taxation.”
 As a result, we may only make a grant to a publicly funded organization if the grant supports a specific project that does not receive most of its funding from public dollars.
 For the Leadership Awards, if a recipient’s organization receives more than 50 percent of its total revenue from government sources, the award funds would need to be applied to a specific project that is not supported in majority by government funds.
+Additionally, Award funds may not be granted to organizations that have policies or practices that discriminate on the basis of race, age, gender, sexual orientation, or other protected characteristics.

 How do I get help if I have additional questions?